 (1) We teach you to be your dog’s trainer for life!
 We teach you how to continue to maintain your dog's training and even move forward on your own.

 (2) You are constantly communicating and training your dog whether you like it or not.
 Formal obedience has it place, but you must also learn how to communicate with your dog and understand your dog the rest of the day.
 This is where the real world training comes into play.
 You will learn simple techniques and concepts that will help you and your dog live together successfully!

 (3) Training tools are as good or as bad as the person using them.
 Leashes, clickers, and training collars all must be used properly.
 We show you in step-by-step lessons how to correctly use the tools your dog understands.

 PART 3: TEACHING PROPER MANAGEMENT/CREATING THE PLAN

-Learning proper management for your dog is extremely important and key to lasting success.
+Learning proper management for your dog is extremely important and key to lasting success in our dog training philosophy.
 We explain to you what is fair and reasonable to expect from your dog based on your dog’s breed, temperament, and energy levels, and how to manage your dog’s day to set them and you up for success.

 After your dog’s training, we develop a management plan based on your specific challenges and your dog’s specific temperament, energy level and needs.
 When you pick-up your dog at the end of the program, we give a management plan and instructions for you and your dog.